A Quick Guide to Your Baby’s Speech and Language Development - Birth to 6 Months

 - responds to music or toys that make noises

-- turns his or her eyes towards a sound source
+- turns their eyes towards a sound source

 A referral to the Words in Bloom program may be needed if your child is not meeting most of these milestones.